Cong decisions taken in dining room of one family: Himanta | Politics

 ''The communist agenda is to take away power from the one in the first row and give it to the one in the last row.
 Ours is to utilise the power of the first person and bring a smile to everyone,'' he said.

-Welcoming former Congress working president and MLA Rana Goswami into the BJP, Sarma said the saffron party is a place for those wanting to contribute to the nation.
+Welcoming former state Congress working president Rana Goswami into the BJP, Sarma said the saffron party is a place for those wanting to contribute to the nation.

 Earlier, addressing the party members at the office opening in Barpeta, Sarma maintained that the BJP, and previously the Jan Sangh, has always remained firm on its agenda and objectives, which are based on humanity, the welfare of all and prosperity for India.